McKinsey Solve Game (2026): How to Prepare and Ace the PSG

 the image is the cover for an article on the mckinsey solve game

-Introduction of the Imbellus Solve Game
+McKinsey’s Announcement of the Solve Game

 Quick reality check…